 As you lay out each day, plan ONE thing from your “don’t miss” list each day.
 Combine it with one or two things from your “nice to see” list, and a smattering of things from your “if there’s time” list.
 Prioritize your “don’t miss” item every day (whether it’s doing it first thing or making sure you have a reservation for it) and fill in the rest of the day with things from the other categories.

-Tip #3: Organize activities by part of the island.
+Get familiar with Google Maps.
 Once you have your lists of activities and things to do, the best way to sort them into days is by their location on the island.
-Many people underestimate how big each of the islands are and due to a lack of roads (and traffic) it can take quite a while to get around.
+Many people underestimate how big Maui is and due to a lack of direct roads (plus traffic) it can take quite a while to get around.
 So don’t waste time crisscrossing all over the island, and try to plan each day’s activities on one part of the island.

 The major thing you’ll have to be flexible about in Hawaii is the weather.
 While the temperature is always pretty balmy (unless you’re in the upcountry area of Maui), a good rainstorm can change your plans pretty quick!
 A word of warning: it’s not unusual for a 10-14 day forecast to predict rain everyday in Hawaii so don’t panic and think your trip is going to be a total wash!
 It’ll likely just be quick storms that roll in and roll out.
 But for days where the local forecast truly is predicting rain, you might have to mix things up!
 One good thing about the Hawaiian Islands is that they’re pretty large so except in the case of a major storm system, the weather will likely be different on different sides of the island.
 Check the weather forecast the night before (or morning of) and you may decide to rearrange your days based on the weather.
 Obviously this may not work if you have activities or tours booked, but otherwise, don’t be afraid to swap out days in your itinerary to go chasing the sunshine!